CSU-CS150B/CS150B-Lab-Instructions/AllAboutFunctions.md

 # Lab 01: All About Functions Lab
 ## Defining a function guide (Step 0.5)
-Before we start grading lets quickly go over how to define a function in Python.
+Before we start coding lets quickly go over how to define a function in Python.
 A function is a reusable block of code which you can *call* to run the code contained within it.

 **Definition:** Start with the *def* keyword, followed by the function name, parentheses *()*, and a colon *:* and parameters (inputs) can be declared inside the parentheses.
 ```